AzureAaron/hm-api/README.md

 ## Maintaining
 HM API will only be maintained for the latest verions of Fabric API and Minecraft, it will also be kept up to date with any changes made to Hypixel's Mod API (e.g. new packets, deprecations).

+## Special Thanks
+- nea89: For assisting in making this implementation fully compatible with other implementations via Mixins.
+- The Skyblocker Team: For providing insight on the design.
+- Hypixel: For creating the Mod API and its library from which this design was referenced.